MPUSP/snakemake-ms-proteomics/README.md

 Step 4: Set python environment.

 Finally, set the `python` environment in the `Config` tab to the conda environment created in the previous step, in order to fulfill all dependencies.
-If the GUI config tab shows complaints about missing packages, install python packages into the specified environment (e.g. `pandas`, `numpy`, `cython`):
+If the GUI config tab shows complaints about missing python packages, install these packages into the specified environment (e.g. `pandas`, `numpy`, `cython`):

 ```
-micromamba install -c anaconda cython
+micromamba install -c conda-forge cython
 ```

 Next, You can make adjustments to the pipeline (`workflow`) or to the sample sheet (`manifest`):